jstromsoe/reach-docs/docs/quickstart.md

 In this quick tutorial we will show you how to two set up two Reach devices as a base and a rover with correction link over Wi-Fi.

-**If you encounter any issues performing these steps, please take a look at our [troubleshooting guide](troubleshooting.md).
+> **If you encounter any issues performing these steps, please take a look at our [troubleshooting guide](troubleshooting.md).
 If your problem is not covered, we will be happy to help at our [community forums](http://community.emlid.com/).**

-<font color="red"> Please note that this tutorial covers only one of the numerous setup options.
-To understand how to make a different setups please read the following sections in the docs: </font>
+This tutorial only covers on use case.
+To get more information, follow these links:

 * [Mechanical specs](mechanical-specs.md)
 * [Electrical specs](electrical-specs.md)